Apedneka/weatherApp/README.md

 # weatherapp
 This app is an experiment with node.js.
-I'll be using API data to see the accuracy of forecasts.
+I'll be pulling down API data from Wunderground, and checking thr forecast for rain.
+I analyze the probablity for how many times it rains vs predictions.

+Using
+- node.js
+- express
+- node-restful
+- body-parser

 ==
-To Run
+Usage
 ==
--npm install for dependencies
+To install node dependencies
--npm index

-Fork me if you so have the desire.
+'''npm install'''

+To run
+'''npm index'''

+listen on port 3000.